Neck, Back, & Spinal Injuries

 The Jones Act - It’s The Law - It’s Your Right.

 Crewmen who have suffered serious neck, back and spinal cord injuries need lawyers experienced in diagnosis, treatment, and rehabilitation of these complex injuries.
 They need lawyers who can protect their maritime rights and seek fair compensation under the Jones Act and the maritime law.
-If you have questions about your rights to maritime benefits and compensation, contact the maritime lawyers at Stacey & Jacobsen, LLP for a free initial consultation at 1 (877) 332-5529.
+If you have questions about your rights to maritime benefits and compensation, contact the maritime lawyers at Stacey & Jacobsen, PLLC for a free initial consultation at 1 (877) 332-5529.